eoinkelly/notes/erlang/erlang.md

 ### lists

 * are hetrogenous
+* erlang strings
-* strings are just lists - there is no "real string" in erlang
+    * are just lists - there is no "real string" in erlang
     * erlang will print a list of numbers as a string if the numbers are printable
+    * uses ~ to denote _tokens_ in strings
+    * tokens behave a bit like printf placeholders and special char escapes in other langs. `io:format("Value is ~p and title is ~s~n", [Value, Title]).`
+        * ~s = replace with a string
+        * ~n = replace with newline
+        * ~p = replace with a pretty printed erlang value
     * erlang has no built-in string type for historical reasons
     * this is improving over time - the VM now supports unicode
 * list operators
     * ++ concatenates lists
     * -- remove from LHS any element that is a member of RHS